Comparing and Contrasting the Average Restaurant Meal Menu Price to Simple Home-Cooked Meals

 Burgers are the quintessential fast food meal in America.
 A PBS report cited that an average American eats three hamburgers a week, translating to over 50 billion burgers consumed in an average year.
 With that in mind, finding the cheapest burger around makes sense (and cents).

 Restaurant burger prices are tightly clustered, with the vast majority of burgers in the data set costing between six and 12 dollars.
-2,690 menu items were included in our analysis of burger prices, the largest data set for any meal in this list.
+We included 2,690 menu items with a menu price in our analysis of burger prices, the largest data set for any meal in this list.
 The median price of those 2,690 burgers was $9.29, 40 cents more expensive than the price of cooking four hamburgers at home.

 Benchmark recipe: Classic Caesar Salad, Bon Appetit